-Current space missions mostly rely on semiconductor solar cells which perform energy conversion of electromagnetic radiation into electric by means of the photovoltaic effect.
+Current space missions mostly rely on semiconductor solar cells which perform energy conversion of electromagnetic radiation into electricity by means of the photovoltaic effect.

-Furthermore, the possibility of having solar cells that are not only more efficient but also based in a different physical process other than photovoltaics (PV) opens new ranges of applicability in space missions.
+Furthermore, the possibility of having solar cells that are not only more efficient but also based on a different physical process other than photovoltaics (PV) opens new ranges of applicability in space missions.

 The work is conducted in the framework of the Ariadna Project: “Solar Rectennas - Nanosized Rectennas for Solar Cells” - Study Reference Number: 15-2101.
-For more information please find the study description.
+For more information please see the study description.